JustWhatsTheData/justwhatsthedata.github.io/README.md

 This is a detached fork of [Just Get My Data](https://justgetmydata.com/)

 Created by Students of the [Complutense University of Madrid](https://www.ucm.es/) as a project for the Ethics, Legislation and Profession course.
+You can find more info [here](http://wikis.fdi.ucm.es/ELP/Trabajo:JustWhatsTheData).